sanjxksl/credit-risk-counterfactual/README.md

 ## Overview

-This project develops a machine learning system for predicting loan default risk using deep neural networks, with a focus on model interpretability through counterfactual explanations.
-The system achieves 89.3% AUC-ROC on test data and demonstrates strong calibration properties after Platt Scaling.
+This project develops a machine learning system for predicting loan default risk using a 3-layer neural network, with a focus on model interpretability through counterfactual explanations.
+The system achieves 88.8% AUC-ROC on test data with near-perfect calibration (0.1% calibration gap).

 ## Problem Statement